VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/project.md

 ### Read-Only

+- `allow_pipeline_trigger_approve_deployment` (Boolean) Set whether or not a pipeline triggerer is allowed to approve deployments.
+Premium and Ultimate only.
 - `analytics_access_level` (String) Set the analytics access level.
 Valid values are `disabled`, `private`, `enabled`.
 - `archived` (Boolean) Whether the project is in read-only mode (archived).
 - `auto_cancel_pending_pipelines` (String) Auto-cancel pending pipelines.
 This isn’t a boolean, but enabled/disabled.